cliffano/feedpaper/README.md

 FeedTouch
 ---------

-Web app that removes the mess away from reading websites on a mobile phone
+Web app that makes reading websites easy on the phone.

 Usage
 -----